 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] apply.

+Continuous Management-based MDT: as specified in TS 32.422 [6].

 Immediate MDT: MDT functionality involving measurements performed by the UE in CONNECTED state and reporting of the measurements to RAN available at the time of reporting condition as well as measurements by the network for MDT purposes.

 *** skip unmodified text ***